holmestm/ddcf-worker/README.md

 1. Create an account on Cloudflare
 2. Migrate/Register a domain name with this account (Zone)
 3. Create a subdomain within that Zone
+4. Use the scripts in ./util to determine your zone id and dns record id
-4. Create an Access Token to use with your zone
+5. Create an Access Token to use with your zone
-5. Use that token to with the scripts in util - getzone.sh and getdns.sh to get your zone id and dns record id
+6. Use that token to with the scripts in util - getzone.sh and getdns.sh to get your zone id and dns record id
-6. Use those values to update the file util/update.sh
+7. Use those values to update the file util/update.sh
-7. Run the update.sh file to update your hostname with your dynamic ip address
+8. Run the update.sh file to update your hostname with your dynamic ip address
-8. Schedule a task with crontab to re-run that file every 30 minutes or so
+9. Schedule a task with crontab to re-run that file every 30 minutes or so

 update.sh
 ```